 Encouraging relevant parties to commercially negotiate reduced interconnection costs for LDCs, taking into account the special constraints of LDCs.

 Rates for IIC have been studied in ITU-T Study Group 3 with several recommendations having been made on methods to reduce connectivity rates.
+To complement the work of such groups, the ITU may consider what policy environments and strategies can help facilitate the growth of networks and reduction in connectivity rates, especially as they relate to the establishment and growth of IXPs (both at a local and regional level).
+The need for International Internet Connectivity can be reduced through the development of local/ national/regional networks.
+Content hosted within a country rather than overseas, will reduce demand for international connectivity.
+A further benefit of hosting local content closer to the users is reduced latency which improves the user experience and increases demand for Internet connectivity.

 With the move from traditional networks (based on dedicated service-channels and/or separate networks for each service) to integrated (transport) services on a single packet-based transport infrastructure, pre-defined transmission planning of Quality of Service (QoS) has become a major challenge, since many IP-based networks might not provide for self-standing end-to-end QoS, but only transport classes, which enable QoS differentiation.
 IP-based networks can support end-to-end QoS if the routers in between support the mechanisms and the network is designed for QoS [Source: CISCO, Nav6 Joint Contribution ].